paul-pagnan/simple-chat-api/README.md

 #Simple Chat API
 A simple chat API for the coderfactory blog article

-Run the API by running:
+Start the API by running:
 ```
 npm install